makeabhishek/ML_learning_from_beginning/03_pyTorch/01_pytorch_basics.md

 <img alt="image" src="https://github.com/user-attachments/assets/dfecee58-11cb-447a-9184-73c6cae66264" width=80% height=80%>

 ## 4. PyTorch Hooks
+To debug what happen in forward pass and backward pass.
+Understand the model internal states.
+How to keep track of them.
 - PyTorch hooks are functions attached to tensors and modules (layers).
 - They allow modification or inspection of outputs and gradients.
 - Hooks work during both forward and backward passes.
 - They provide a powerful way to interact with the model's internal states.
 - Useful for debugging, visualizing, and modifying network behavior during training.

+_For example:_ let's we have a linear layer and we want to know the input and output of the linear layer and how is this model performing in between.
+We can create a hook.
+If we want only input layer we can create forward hook before the layer is executed, and we can always use another hook after the layer is executed.
+There is a pre and post hooks and forward and backward hook.
+These four hook helps us in visualizeing and debugging.

 - Two types of hooks in PyTorch
 - __Forward Hooks:__ \
         - Forward hooks are triggered during the forward pass. \